- Prices between £2999 - £2999

 Boutique island hotel overlooking Lake Petén Itzá

-Bold pops of color lend a cheery vibe to this small and friendly hotel on the Guatemalan island of Flores.
+Bold pops of colour lend a cheery vibe to this small and friendly hotel on the Guatemalan island of Flores.

 Why we stay here